-If you’ve had the chance to read our Guide to the Ketogenic Diet, you might recall that your body uses carbohydrates (specifically glucose molecules) to generate energy when you eat a higher-carb diet.
+If you’ve had the chance to read our Guide to the Ketogenic Diet, you might recall that your body uses carbohydrates to generate energy on a high-carb diet.

-However, on the keto diet, your body prefers to utilize fat for energy, and in some cases amino acids.
-Both glycerol (from triglycerides in fat tissue) and amino acids can be used for gluconeogenesis, but the latter tend to dominate when you’re on the keto diet.
+However, on the keto diet, your body prefers to utilize fat for energy, and in some cases, amino acids.
+Both glycerol and amino acids can be used for gluconeogenesis, but the latter tend to dominate when you’re on the keto diet.

-Gluconeogenesis on keto typically occurs when you are exercising intensely for an extended period of time and/or you are eating an excessive amount of protein (or if you’re fasting for long periods of time).
+Gluconeogenesis on keto typically occurs when you are exercising intensely for an extended period, or you are eating an excessive amount of protein.

 Naturally, you don’t want your body to be producing an excessive amount of glucose from amino acids, as this can, in fact, interfere with ketosis.

 However, your body doesn’t always convert excess protein into glucose, nor does gluconeogenesis prevail when your body is well-fed.